 Medmarc employees drive which community non-profit organizations to support throughout the year.
 Every year during the holiday season, Medmarc gives an annual donation toward various community philanthropies—including healthcare organizations for children, military veterans, hospice care, physicians, and more.

-Medmarc recently donated to National Hospice and Palliative Care Organization, Medical Care for Children Partnership, Northern Virginia Dental Clinic, the Wills Eye Hospital in Philadelphia Brady-Shields Endowed Chair in Ocular Oncology, and Stillbrave Childhood Cancer Foundation.
+Medmarc recently donated to Cure JM Foundation, Northern Virginia Dental Clinic, Sprout Therapeutic Riding and Education Center, and the Wills Eye Hospital in Philadelphia Brady-Shields Endowed Chair in Ocular Oncology.

 The ProAssurance Chicago Metro office based out of Lisle, Illinois works with the local United Way to support the Angel Tree program.
 The program is a collaborative effort with The Salvation Army to provide gifts for children and senior members in the community during the holiday season.
 In 2016, the Lisle office donated gifts in the Greater Aurora area.
 With this, The Salvation Army was able to provide holiday gifts to over 860 families, impacting over 2,300 children and seniors.